GeertjanWielenga/vuejet/README.md

   file are automatically moved to `web/js/libs`.
 The customer libraries are the Vue libraries, together with Enquire.

-`grunt serve`: the application opens in the browser, while the watch list defined in the [oraclejet-serve.js](https://github.com/GeertjanWielenga/vuejet/blob/master/scripts/grunt/config/oraclejet-serve.js) file is used to ensure that changes are automatically reloaded.
+`grunt serve`: the application in the `web` staging folder opens in the browser, while the watch list defined in the [oraclejet-serve.js](https://github.com/GeertjanWielenga/vuejet/blob/master/scripts/grunt/config/oraclejet-serve.js) file is used to ensure that changes are automatically reloaded.